teodoran/notes-app/README.md

 1. Wait a few seconds and you should see that the workflow has been triggered.

 The workflow should execute successfully, and when it is you can safly approve and merge the pull-request.
 Which, again, should trigger the workflow, and when it's successful we should find the container in the `Packages` list.
+Make a note of the `notes-web` container image tag as well, e.g. something like `sha-c92ee65`, preferably save it somewhere.
 Go ahead and change the visibility to public for it as well.
 And similarily, if you want to, you can verify that it is public with docker locally:
-`docker run --rm -it ghcr.io/mapster/notes-app/notat-web`.
+`docker run --rm -it ghcr.io/<github username>/notes-app/notat-web`.

+## Step 3: Add deployment manifests
+At this point we hope that you're positively steaming with anticipation of how your brand new Sticky Notes application looks, and you're ready to experience it's wonders.
+Before you can do that though, you must declare how it shall be deployed.
+For the purposes of this workshop we've elected to use Kubernetes, so we need us some Kubernetes workload manifests, which we of course have prepared for you.

+### Adapt the workflows
+The manifests that we've prepared for you require some changes for them to work for your notes-app.
+So go ahead and navigate to the `Code` tab of your repository in GitHub, and switch to the `add-deploy-manifests`-branch.
+You should see the `k8s` directory in the root of the repository, navigate to it.
+There are three files you need to modify, but the changes are more or less the same, so this should be easy.
+When you've modifed a file and need to save it, add the change as a commit directly to the `add-deploy-manifests`-branch.

+1. `k8s/ingress.yaml`: Replace `<username>` with the hostname you desire ([a-z0-9]+), preferably your GitHub username.
+2. `k8s/notat-api-deployment.yaml`:
+  1. Replace `<github username>` with your GitHub username.
+  1. Replace `<image-tag>` with your tag you made a note about earlier for the `notat-api` container.
+2. `k8s/notat-web-deployment.yaml`:
+  1. Replace `<github username>` with your GitHub username.
+  1. Replace `<image-tag>` with your tag you made a note about earlier for the `notat-web` container.

+When you've made all the changes you should have added three new commits to the `add-deploy-manifests`-branch, and we should be ready to merge the branch into master.
+Create a pull-request and merge it, though remember that GitHub automatically selects the repository you forked as base repository, but you should select your own repository as base.
+To change that click on `base repository: cx-devops-101/notes-app` and select `<username>/notes-app`.
+The view should change entirely and you should see a list of branches, select `add-deploy-manifests`.
+Create the pull-request, review the changes and merge it.

-## Step 3: Deploy to the cluster
+## Step 4: Add deployment to cluster
+We're getting closer to a complete CI/CD setup.
+What remains is to tell the Kubernetes cluster we want to deploy to about our deployment manifests.
+In the cluster there is an operator that continously checks for the `cx-devops-101/k8s-infra` cluster for changes, so our goal at this point is to add a pull-request to that repository where we tell the operator about our application.

+Go to [cx-devops-101/k8s-infra](https://github.com/cx-devops-101/k8s-infra), fork it and continue with the instructions you find there.